 Carboxylic acid is an organic compound containing a carboxyl group (COOH) attached to an alkyl or aryl group.
 They react with metals and alkalis to generate carboxylate ions.
 These reactions of carboxylic acids indicate their acidic nature.
 The acidity of carboxylic acids is higher in comparison to simple phenols as they react with weak bases like carbonates and bicarbonates to liberate carbon dioxide gas.
-The Carboxylic Acid naming occurs when a substance donates a proton; usually hydrogen to other things.
 The carboxylic acids are acidic in nature because the hydrogen in -COOH group can be given forming carboxylate ion.

-Carboxylic acids dissociate in water to form carboxylate ion and the hydronium ion.
+Carboxylic acids dissociate in water to form carboxylate ions and hydronium ions.
 The carboxylate ion formed is stabilized through resonance by effective delocalization of the negative charge.

 Carboxylic acids are weaker than mineral acids but are strongest among the organic compounds.
-The acidity of a carboxylic acid is higher than alcohols and even phenols.
-As discussed above, carboxylate ion, the conjugate base of a carboxylic acid is stabilized by two equivalent resonance structures in which the negative charge is effectively delocalized between two more electronegative oxygen atoms.
+The acidity of a carboxylic acid is higher than alcohol and even phenols.
+As discussed above, the carboxylate ion, the conjugate base of a carboxylic acid is stabilized by two equivalent resonance structures in which the negative charge is effectively delocalized between two more electronegative oxygen atoms.

 More Chemistry Articles

 The acidity of carboxylic acids further depends on the nature of the substituent alkyl or aryl group attached to the carboxyl group.
 An electron-withdrawing group ensures effective delocalization of negative charge through resonance or inductive effect.
 Thus, electron-withdrawing groups increase the stability of the conjugate base formed and hence the acidity of carboxylic acids.
-On the other hand, electron-donating groups destabilize the conjugate base formed and hence decreases the acidity of carboxylic acids.
+On the other hand, electron-donating groups destabilize the conjugate base formed and hence decrease the acidity of carboxylic acids.
 A general trend can be seen as: